Tantre Farm CSA Newsletter

 HAPPY THANKSGIVING, EVERYONE!

 Please feel free to give us a call or e-mail throughout the late fall and early winter, if you are interested in more greens, squash, potatoes, radishes, turnips, spinach, onions, garlic, etc. and are willing to pick up your order at the farm.
 After the Thanksgiving Distribution we are planning on being at the Ann Arbor Farmers’ Market on the following Wednesday, Nov.
-23, for any last minute Thanksgiving purchases, but NOT on Sat.
+22, for any last minute Thanksgiving purchases, but NOT on Sat.
 Nov.
-26. We are hoping to continue coming to the Ann Arbor market on Wednesdays and Saturdays throughout December and then only Saturdays for January through April.
-If you have “liked” us on Tantre Farm’s Facebook page, you will know when we are coming and what we are bringing, since we try to keep you updated.
-We also may attend a new Winter Farmers Market in Chelsea on Nov.
-26 and into the following 2 Saturdays of December, but please pay attention to our Facebook page to find out.
-The People’s Food Coop and Argus Farm Stop of AA also carry many of our vegetables throughout the fall and winter.
+25. We are hoping to continue coming to the Ann Arbor market on Wednesdays and Saturdays throughout December and then only Saturdays for January through April.
+We will continue to be at the Chelsea Winter Farmers Market on Nov.
+25 and into the following 2 Saturdays of December.
+If you have “liked” us on Tantre Farm’s Facebook page, you will know when we are coming and what we are bringing, since we will try to keep you updated.
+Also, throughout the fall and winter, we will deliver our produce into Ann Arbor for the People’s Food Coop and Argus Farm Stop on Liberty and Packard.

-If you are interested in our December Solstice CSA or Summer CSA shares for 2017, see our website for more details.
-Online registration will open soon.
-Also, we will be sending you a separate email as well to let you know when sign up is ready.
+If you are interested in our Summer CSA shares for 2018, our online registration will start soon.
+Just check our website.
+We will be sending you a separate email as well to let you know when registration opens.

-BEETS: You will receive a bag of topless Red Ace baby beets (round, smooth, deep red roots with sweet flavor when eaten raw or cooked).
+BEETS: This beet variety will be in a mixed net bag of topless roots; this is Red Ace baby beets (round, smooth, deep red roots with sweet flavor when eaten raw or cooked).

 -How to store: store unwashed in plastic bags in hydrator drawer of refrigerator for up to 2 weeks.

-BRUSSELS SPROUTS: You will receive a stalk of tiny, green cabbage-like sprouts with mildly pungent, mustard-like flavor.
+BRUSSELS SPROUTS: You will receive 1-2 stalks of tiny, green cabbage-like sprouts with mildly pungent, mustard-like flavor.
 These sprouts are very easy to break off and seem to store better while still on the stalk until ready for use.

 -How to use: Boil or steam for 5-10 minutes without overcooking, so they are still bright green; toss with olive oil, lemon juice, salt and pepper, or a pat of butter; excellent roasted or stir-fried.